BobBuildTool/bob/doc/manual/manual/configuration.rst

 recipes is traversed depth first.
 While following the dependencies Bob keeps a local state that consists of the following information:

+Environment
-* Environment: Bob always keeps the full set of variables but only a subset is visible when executing the scripts.
+    Bob always keeps the full set of variables but only a subset is visible when executing the scripts.
 Initially only the variables defined in ``default.yaml`` in the ``environment`` section and whitelisted variables named by ``whitelist`` are available.
 Environment variables can be set at various points that are described below in more detail.

+Tools
-* Tools: initially there are no tools.
+    Tools are aliases for paths to executables.
+Initially there are no tools.
     They are defined by ``provideTools`` and must be explicitly imported by upstream recipes by listing ``tools`` in the ``use`` attribute.
 Like environment variables the tools are kept as key value pairs where the key is a string and the value is the executable and library paths that are imported when using a tool.

+Sandbox
-* Sandbox: the root file system and paths that are used to build the package.
+    This defines the root file system and paths that are used to build the package.
 Unless a sandbox is consumed by listing ``sandbox`` in the ``use`` attribute of a dependency the normal host executables are used.
     Sandboxed builds are described in a separate section below.

 All of this information is carried as local state when traversing the dependency tree.
 Each recipe gets a local copy that is propagated downstream.